zalando/zalando-howto-open-source/README.md

 #####Two-Factor Authentication Is Required
 GitHub organization members must enable [Two-Factor Authentication (2FA/MFA)](https://help.github.com/articles/about-two-factor-authentication/) in keeping with our Open Soure First principle to "Stay Secure."
 Read [GitHub's post on 2FA](https://help.github.com/articles/about-two-factor-authentication/) for more information.

+Don't have a smartphone, and/or want to give your phone number to GitHub?
+According to GitHub support, SMS or a TOTP app are currently the only primary 2FA methods that work.
+You can set up 2FA with a Google Voice SMS number, but should add a U2F device as backup.

 ###About Licensing

 ####Quick FAQ